anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 For this first Autopilot lab, the device name template was not enabled.

-Because of this, Windows may assign a default device name during setup.
+Because of this, Windows assigned a default device name during setup.

 Future improvement: